levkk/rwf/README.md

     .await?;
 ```

-If you are fairly confident the record already exists, you can avoid writing to the table by searching for that row first:
+If you are reasonably confident the record already exists, you can avoid writing to the table by searching for it first:

 ```rust
 let user = User::find_or_create_by(&[